DOI-USGS/ds-pipelines-targets-3-course/responses/13-state-by-state.md

 :bulb: Hint: the `get_site_data()` function already exists and shouldn't need modification.
 You can find it by browsing the repo or by hitting **Ctrl-SHIFT-F.** in RStudio and then searching for "get_site_data".

-When you're satisfied with your code, open a PR to merge the "three-states" branch into "master".
+When you're satisfied with your code, open a PR to merge the "three-states" branch into "main".
 Make sure to add `_targets/*`, `3_visualize/out/*`, and any *.DS_Store* files to your `.gitignore` file before committing anything.
 In the description box for your PR, include a screenshot or transcript of your console session where the targets get built.

 <hr><h3 align="center">I'll respond in your new PR.
 You may need to refresh the PR page to see my response.</h3>